ni/nimble/docs/nimble-spright-requirements-adr.md

 - The Nimble repo will begin hosting "Spright" packages that are not part of the Nimble Design System.
     - These packages will parallel their Nimble counterparts: `@ni/spright-components`, `@ni/spright-angular`, and `SprightBlazor`.
+- Code in Spright packages will still be owned and reviewed by the Design System team, at least initially.
+Over time, as expertise is developed in other teams, they may take over ownership.
 - The Nimble and Spright packages will be part of the same build, use the same infrastructure, and share the same dependency versions.
-- Code in Spright packages will be owned and reviewed by contributing teams rather than the Design System team (except for the initial submission establishing the CODEOWNERS).
 - `spright-components` is the place for components that are "molecules", product-specific, data-connected, or otherwise not intended for general use.
 - Components that do not have the above characteristics are strongly encouraged to go in the Nimble packages.
     - In some cases (mentioned in the preceeding section), the component may be added as "incubating".
 It should not be assumed that doing so will significantly shorten development time.
-    - Components that _could/should_ go in Nimble may still opt to go in Spright if the contributing team wants to take ownership/responsibility so they can make the tradeoffs necessary to meet a deadline.
+    - Components that _could/should_ go in Nimble may still opt to go in Spright if the contributing team needs to defer or omit certain work (like creating a full accessibility/interaction plan) to meet a deadline.
+- While Spright makes a formal IxD spec optional, the Design System team may still enforce general design, usability, and consistency baselines.

 The following table compares the requirements for developing a component in different packages: